-Public Safety Awareness & Crime Prevention Programs
+Public Safety / Security Awareness and Crime Prevention Programs

-The Department of Public Safety issues safety alert bulletins when deemed necessary and provides Timely Warning Notices (paper/electronic form) to the campus community when serious crimes occur in areas on or near the campus.
-The department maintains a relationship with the New York City police precincts that are responsible for the public safety of the campus and its surrounding areas.
+The Department of Public Safety issues safety alert bulletins when deemed necessary and provides Timely Warning Notices, via e-mail, to the campus community when serious crimes occur in areas on or near the campus.
+The department maintains a working relationship with the New York City Police Department 70th precinct, which is responsible for responding to criminal incidents on the campus and the surrounding area.
 All persons reporting crimes to the Department of Public Safety are encouraged to promptly report the incident to the local police precinct concerned.
-A record of each report made to the local precincts is maintained as part of the Public Safety Department's annual statistical report.

-All Members of the college community are encouraged to attend crime prevention seminars that are conducted by the New York City Police Department and the Department of Public Safety.
-Crime prevention seminars are scheduled each semester and members of the college community are encouraged to actively participate in their own safety and the safety of others.
-All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and awareness and prevention of sexual misconduct (as defined in CUNY's Policy On Sexual Misconduct) during initial orientation during initial meetings scheduled in May and September each year.
-This training/awareness session is mandatory.
+All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and awareness and prevention of sexual misconduct (as defined in CUNY's Policy On Sexual Misconduct)-during initial orientation -the third week of August each year.
+There is an additional training session for faculty held in September as Professional Development Time.
+This is a mandatory training/awareness session.

-Along with the Office of the Senior Vice President of Administration and Finance and the Office of Facilities Planning and Operations, the Director of Public Safety conducts on-going reviews of campus grounds and facilities.
+Along with the Office of the Sr. Vice President of Finance & Administration, Office of Assistant Vice President of Facilities and the Director of Public Safety conducts on-going reviews of campus grounds and facilities.
 Special emphasis is placed on the need to ensure safe accessibility to buildings with special attention to landscape hazards as well as inadequate lighting.